 A suitable environment had been created in the park for wildlife and so animals and birds started moving in.
 The Park now boasts an interesting array of permanent residents such as a nesting pair of hamerkop, a water monitor, genet, thick billed weavers, variety of bats, snakes, eels, fish, crabs, toads (look in the arum lily blooms for the beautifully coloured Natal Tree Frog – Leptopelis natalensis) and numerous insects such as butterflies, moths, dragonflies etc.

-Community involvement is increasing as community groups increasingly utilise the park and Kloof Conservancy hold an annual Happy Hounds Day.
+Community involvement is increasing as community groups increasingly utilise the park and Kloof Conservancy has held Happy Hounds Days in past years.
 In addition a local resident paid for labeling of the main indigenous trees and another donated R 3000 for trees and shrubs for the stream nearest to Buckingham Road.

 At the same time as the rehabilitation of the park was started, Kloof Conservancy also supported a similar project (known as the Ronald’s Kloof Stream Rehabilitation Project) downstream, on private land between Memorial Park and the Krantzkloof Nature Reserve.
 The aim of this was to ensure a healthy indigenous “corridor” along the stream to protect the nature reserve from invasive alien plants.